 DILAUDID (hydromorphone hydrochloride) by Pfizer is mu-opioid receptor, although it can bind to other opioid receptors at higher doses.
-Approved for chronic pain.
 First approved in 1992.

-DILAUDID (hydromorphone hydrochloride) is a full mu-opioid receptor agonist indicated for chronic pain management.
-It works by binding to opioid receptors in the central nervous system to produce analgesia without a ceiling effect, with dosing titrated to balance efficacy against adverse effects like respiratory depression.
+DILAUDID (hydromorphone hydrochloride) is an oral tablet opioid agonist approved in 1992 that acts as a full mu-opioid receptor agonist for pain management.
+It provides analgesia without a ceiling effect, with dosing titrated to balance therapeutic benefit against CNS and respiratory depression.
+The drug treats moderate to severe pain in patients requiring opioid therapy.

 mu-opioid receptor, although it can bind to other opioid receptors at higher doses.
 The principal therapeutic action of hydromorphone is analgesia.
 Like all full opioid agonists, there is no ceiling effect for analgesia with morphine.
 Clinically, dosage is titrated to provide adequate analgesia and…